MishaKav/jest-coverage-comment/README.md

 **Similar Action for Pytest**
 ____
-After I see that action become popular, I made similar action for python that runs `pytest` [pytest-coverage-comment](https://github.com/marketplace/actions/pytest-coverage-comment)
+I made this action after I see that similar action for python that runs `pytest` became very popular [pytest-coverage-comment](https://github.com/marketplace/actions/pytest-coverage-comment)
 ____